 I earned my Bachelors of Music degree in Piano Pedagogy from the University of Oklahom and my Masters of Music in Piano Pedagogy from Texas Christian University.
 I also have over 10 years of piano teaching experience- both in private and group settings, as well as experience teaching students of all ages and ability levels.
 Before establishing my own private studio, I taught for the Texas Christian Univeristy Music Preparatory Division for 5 years as well as a handful other independent music and arts studios in Texas and Oklahoma.

 I currently have a variety of pricing options for private piano lessons.
-I currently have 30 minute-lesson rates for under $100/month!
+I currently have 30 minute-lesson rates for as low as $88/month!
 Please see the tuition page on my website for more details.

 I started as a student teacher for my instructor's studio when I was 16 years old.
 Beginning to teach under the mentorship of my own teacher was extremely inspiring and helpful for my understanding of the field.
 One day I hope to establish a similar mentorship program in my own private studio.

 I love working with students of all ages and ability levels!